-I first came to yoga as a student and then over twenty years ago discovered Iyengar Yoga under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who inspired me individually; John Shirbon also became my mentor during my teacher training.
+I first came to yoga as a student and then over twenty five years ago discovered Iyengar yoga through my mother and under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who have inspired me individually.

-I was working in international policy and struggling to juggle work and travel with my young family; it was yoga which helped keep the balance.
-I decided to leave my job and began teacher training which in turn deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
-I am indebted to my teacher trainers, Ursula and Sheila Haswell and have never looked back.
+I worked in international policy juggling work and travel with my young family; it was yoga which helped keep the balance.
+I left my job and began teacher training which deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
+I am indebted to my initial teacher trainers, Ursula and Sheila Haswell, and have never looked back.

-Shortly before qualifying I came across Julie Hodges in Putney and have attended her weekly teachers’ classes ever since.
-Her deep wisdom, patience and in depth teaching have been all inspiring to me.
-Both Julie and Sheila, both Senior teachers, have continued to provide invaluable guidance in deepening my own practice and further training in the intermediate junior levels, having now gained levels 1 and 2.
+Since qualifying in 2009, I have continued regular classes with Julie Hodges; her wisdom, patience and in depth teaching have been all inspiring.
+Julie and Sheila, both Senior teachers, continue to provide invaluable guidance in deepening my own practice and further training, having gained the Intermediate Junior level 3 in 2019.

-Teaching is challenging, rewarding and enjoyable, even more so as I continue to learn and develop through my students, both adults and children.
+Teaching is challenging and so rewarding, even more as I continue to learn and develop through my own students too.

 The importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life is paramount: they help and complement each other.